Emergency

 2020 Impact Research study analyzed 11 years of U.S. government crash data and quantified a growing trend of disabled vehicle-involved crashes for the first time.
 The statistics are alarming – and trending in the wrong direction.
 Even more troubling: most of these crashes are preventable.

-Drivers currently receive insufficient warning of disabled vehicles ahead, resulting in more than 71,500 people involved in crashes and nearly 15,000 injured or killed annually in the U.S. alone.
-The societal cost of these crashes is immense at nearly $9 billion annually.
+A 2023 update to the original study confirmed that drivers currently receive insufficient warning of disabled vehicles ahead, resulting in nearly 125,000 people involved in crashes and nearly 23,000 injured or killed annually in the U.S. alone.
+The societal cost of these crashes is immense at nearly $20 billion annually.

 nchanged since 1951, current hazard flash rates of 1.0 – 2.0 Hz were established under the limitations of legacy incandescent bulbs and control relays rather than Human Factors science.